 Are you looking for a job with meaning?
 Interested in work that makes a direct impact in Indigenous communities?
 We are a small and ambitious team of software developers, geographers, ecologists, traditional use specialists, and GIS analysts, working together with one common goal: empowering Indigenous communities to mobilize their own information.
 We work at the intersection of knowledge systems, and we help to bring them into dialogue with one another.
 Our Software-as-a-Service product is helping communities across Canada gather and manage their environmental monitoring, land use, and archival data.

 We're currently looking for the following positions to help us continue pushing our groundbreaking software forward and continue our growth of our consulting team.
 For all positions we offer a competitive compensation package, including a health spending plan, along with a very flexible work schedule, an open and collaborative atmosphere.
 We want to increase our team’s diversity and we strongly encourage applications from Indigenous and/or female applicants.
-If all this sounds appealing to you please send your resume for one of the above positions to email@example.com (software & financial controller) or firstname.lastname@example.org (regulatory specialist).
+If all this sounds appealing to you please send your resume for one of the above positions to firstname.lastname@example.org (Mobile Application Developer & Financial Controller) or email@example.com (Regulatory specialist & Northern Community-Based Research and Monitoring Coordinator).
 We are excited to get to know you!

 A minimum of two years of work experience related to the development of native iOS and/or Android mobile applications is required.
-Other highly desirable skills are experience: developing applications with Flutter, integrating with mobile mapping, developing using geolocation services, developing with Mapbox mobile SDK.
+Other highly desirable skills are experience in: developing mobile applications with Flutter, integrations with mobile mapping, development of geolocation services, and Mapbox mobile SDK.
 Our work is highly collaborative and the successful candidate will also need to demonstrate creativity, flexibility, strong communication skills, and experience working independently with direct accountability to a team.
 This position will be based in our head office in Victoria, BC.
 There you will work closely with our research and consulting staff, and remotely with the director of software development and the rest of our development team based outside of BC.
 We'll also consider remote candidates as long as you're close enough for a weekly face-to-face work day in Victoria and otherwise as required.

 We are seeking a creative and enthusiastic Regulatory Specialist to join our growing team.